Things to do in Seattle

 What should you not miss in Seattle?

-Seattle’s most popular attractions include Pike Place Market—the site of the first Starbucks—and the iconic Space Needle.
+The most popular things to do in Seattle include Pike Place Market—the site of the first Starbucks—and the iconic Space Needle.
 There are also tons of great museums, including the Seattle Art Museum, the Museum of Pop Culture, and the Chihuly Garden and Glass.
 It’s also worth exploring subterranean Seattle on the famous Underground Tour.

 ...More